HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 Final Scores of all the Models.

-`
-## Observations for Model Selection
+>## Observations for Model Selection

-1. Decision Tree - It performed well but the confusion graph shows that its has predicted some false Exited and False Not Exited but it can be considered due to satisfactory accuracy.
+>1.
+Decision Tree - It performed well but the confusion graph shows that its has predicted some false Exited and False Not Exited but it can be considered due to satisfactory accuracy.

-`
-2. Multinomial Naive Bayes - This model doesn't even gave satisfactory results so we will not consider this.
+>2.
+Multinomial Naive Bayes - This model doesn't even gave satisfactory results so we will not consider this.

-`
-3. KNN - This model has second most high accuracy and it is also very useful.
+>3.
+KNN - This model has second most high accuracy and it is also very useful.

-`
-4. SVM - This model has the most promising performance as well as accuracy It will be very useful.
+>4.
+SVM - This model has the most promising performance as well as accuracy It will be very useful.

-`
-5. Logistic Regression - This model has very expectations as it is very efficient to predict multi class output and it performed well
+>5.
+Logistic Regression - This model has very expectations as it is very efficient to predict multi class output and it performed well
-`but it was not able to defeat SVM and it secured 4th place in consideration for model.
+>but it was not able to defeat SVM and it secured 4th place in consideration for model.

-`
-6. SGD (Stochastic Gradient Descent) - This was the most interesting and flexible algoritm it also performed well and it achieved 3rd
+>6.
+SGD (Stochastic Gradient Descent) - This was the most interesting and flexible algoritm it also performed well and it achieved 3rd
-`most accurate model consideration place with some Hyperparameters tuning.
+>most accurate model consideration place with some Hyperparameters tuning.